learnwithparam/rest-aurora/README.md

 If you are using docker, then

 1. Run `docker-compose up` to start the server
-2. Run `docker-compose down` to shutdown and cleanup the server once you finish the tasks for this lesson.
+2. Run `docker-compose down` to shutdown and cleanup the server once you finish the tasks for this lesson. _Note_: This step is very important else docker-compose will lock the previous database running and cause problem running the next lesson.

 ## License